 Second, before upsizing the “Back-End” code, and depending on the destination version of SQL Server, the code in the VBA modules and Access forms will need to be reviewed.
 Ideally, the module code will either be converted to SQL Stored Procedures, User Defined Functions or other SQL Server Database objects.
 The review will need to identify Access data types that may not be supported in SQL Server and their equivalent.

-Third, the Access application will need to be reviewed for dependencies on other databases or data sources.
+Thirdly, you will need to review the Access application for dependencies on other databases or data sources.
 Access allows integrating data from other Databases via Linked tables via OLE DB and ODBC connectors.
-Depending on the business requirements, in SQL Server, the same data sources may need to be re-integrated using ETL tools or Linked Servers.
+So, depending on the business requirements, you may need to re-integrate the same data sources in SQL Server.
+You can use either ETL tools or Linked Servers to accomplish this task.

 Also, the Access application will need to be reviewed for other dependencies.
 For example, custom DLLs or 3rd Party tools.
 In the case of 3rd Party tools, licensing considerations may also need evaluation.